Zainnyba/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Pointers, Arrays and Strings in C
+Questions on Pointers in C